lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 # Setup

-1. We will start with opening Nootebook `autopilot_customer_churn.ipynb`.
+1. We will start with opening Notebook `autopilot_customer_churn.ipynb`.
 We will skip detailed instruction how to procees as you are the expert now.